 Rules Туре 1 The participants are not members of the team, or the participating robots do not belong to the team.
-2 Replacing backup robots without permission, or exceeding the maximum quantity limit for backup robots 3 Violating rules mentioned in this chapter and refusing to accept penalties, for example a Pit Crew Member interfering with the regular work process of a referee.
+2 Replacing backup robots without permission, or exceeding the maximum quantity limit for backup robots 3 Violating rules mentioned in this chapter and refusing to accept penalties.
 4 Tampering with or damaging the Referee System, or interfering with any detecting function of the Referee System through technical means.
-5 Installing explosives or other prohibited materials on robots 6 A situation has occurred in the Competition Area that violates Pre-Match Inspection requirements 7 Deliberate damage of the opponent's robots, Battlefield Components and related equipment 8 Causing delays deliberately or refusing to immediately leave the Competition Area after a match has ended, thereby disrupting the schedule of the competition 9 A team member using robots to collide into or attack other people deliberately, putting themselves and other people at risk of injury 10 Serious verbal or physical conflicts between team members and the staff of the RMOC, other participating teams, audience, etc. 11 A team member's refusal to cooperate, deliberate delay or provision of false materials and information during the Arbitration Commission's handling of an appeal request.
+5 Installing explosives or other prohibited materials on robots 6 Where a situation that violates the specification's documents has occurred on the Battlefield and it has been determined by the Chief Referee as a serious violation.
+7 Deliberate damage of the opponent's robots, Battlefield Components or related official equipment.
+8 Causing delays deliberately or refusing to immediately leave the Competition Area after a match has ended, thereby disrupting the schedule of the competition 9 A team member using robots to collide into or attack other people deliberately, putting themselves and other people at risk of injury 10 Serious verbal or physical conflicts between team members and the staff of the RMOC, other participating teams, audience, etc. 11 A team member's refusal to cooperate, deliberate delay or provision of false materials and information during the Arbitration Commission's handling of an appeal request.
 12 In respect of any violation of local laws and regulations occurring inside the Competition Area, Audience Area, dormitories or other relevant competition zones during the competition, the RMOC, apart from issuing the most severe penalty of "disqualification", will fully cooperate with the relevant authorities to pursue appropriate legal actions against the offenders.
 13 Any other violation that seriously affects the progress of the matches, goes against the spirit of fair competition, or is deemed as serious in nature by the Chief Referee.